-Today we are talking self-care and more importantly – how to find time for yourself.
+Today we are talking about self-care and, more importantly – how to find time for yourself.

 Taking care of yourself is very important.
 However, I know that in the kind of fast-paced lives we lead, it can get pretty hard to find time for yourself.
 With all the obligations and to do’s, it’s easy to just forget that as a person, you need to take a bit of care of yourself as well.

 That’s why I’ve decided to share my tips on how to find time for self-care even when you’re very busy.